CREOS-LAB/Ck-Onboarding/README.md

 7. **Background Processing:**
    - The [bull](bull) file is responsible for spawning threaded processes to run intensive tasks.
+   - If you don't have a redis server use docker to spawn one server for testing

 8. **Environment Configuration:**
    - Configuration examples are provided in the [.env.example](.env.example) file.
 Developers can use this file as a template for their own `.env` file, ensuring all necessary configurations are present.